 Weather & Geology

 The geological variety of the region is illustrated by the relief map.
-Note Mt Rainier 100 km south of Seattle, Mt Baker 120 km north of Seattle, the Cascade Mountains east of Seattle, and the Olympic Range west of Seattle.
+Mt Rainier lies 100 km south of Seattle, Mt Baker 120 km north of Seattle, the Cascade Mountains east of Seattle, and the Olympic Range west of Seattle.
 Ferries connect the Seattle region with the San Juan Islands, the Olympic Peninsula, and Victoria, B.C.
 Whales abound in the spring, eagles in the summer, mushrooms in the fall, and salmon in the winter.
 Ducks, geese and slugs are permanent residents.
 Metropolitan Seattle is surrounded by water; lakes and the Puget Sound wind through the area.

 - The Physics/Astronomy Building is on the corner of N.E.
 Pacific and 15th Ave.
 N.E.
 Our offices are on the third floor.
 The office phone is 206-543-2888.

 - From I-5 take N.E.
 45th Street (exit 169) and drive east for about a mile.
 Turn right on 15th Ave.
 N.E. and drive south to the last light (N.E.
 Pacific).
-It will help to print and bring the maps on this page.

 - Getting into the building from street (basement) level is tricky.
 Walk up a flight of outside stairs and find any doorway on the first floor (main campus level) of the B or C wings of the building.